Our Modern Slavery Transparency Statement 2017-18

 - We have adapted the Post Office recruitment policy to address MSA requirements.

 - We conducted an assessment of the Post Office procurement process to ensure it aligns with the MSA.
-As part of this process we conducted a review of the criteria used by Post Office to evaluate whether suppliers meet Post Office’s minimum tendering requirements.
+As part of this process we have conducted a review of the criteria used by Post Office to evaluate whether suppliers meet Post Office’s minimum tendering requirements.
+As a result of this we have now reviewed our standard form procurement contracts to ensure that they cover POL with regards to the MSA legislation.

 We currently operate the following policies that describe our approach to Modern Slavery: